 Update: It looks like Clubhouse has shifted their focus to expanding their user base much sooner than anticipated.
 There are currently over 10 million users now and it’s growing globally, which is up from 600,000 when I joined in December of 2020.
 It is still invite-only, but you’ll have a better chance to join now so I added some for new users down below.
 Some information in this blog may become outdated as this app grows, but I’ll do my best to keep this page updated as soon as I hear anything new.

 There’s a new social media startup that’s generating a lot of buzz due to the high profile celebrities currently active on it as well as some controversy.
 The app is called Clubhouse and it can potentially be the next big social media platform.

-Clubhouse launched earlier this year in March, but I was very late to the party as I literally heard about the app for the first time on 12/22/20 and got an invite the day after.
+Clubhouse launched in early March of 2020, but I was late to the party as I heard about the app for the first time on 12/22/20 and got an invite the day after.
 Impressed and excited by its potential for wider adoption, I wanted to write this blog to give musicians a heads up of what may come and share my observations.

 Although the focus of this blog is on Clubhouse, it’s really about putting this relatively new concept for a social media platform on your radar.
 I was literally clueless that a platform concept like this exists so I figure this blog would be useful for musicians to get a headstart in case it does become mainstream.
 After all, it feels like this could be the next big thing, whether it’s Clubhouse or any other competing apps.